In this article:

 Does anxiety affect life insurance?

-Anxiety is the body’s natural response to stress or danger.
-However, it can be problematic if these feeling are persistent over a long period[3].
+Anxiety is the body’s natural response to stress and danger, but it can be problematic if these feelings are persistent and last for a long time[3].

-Insurers will ask questions to gain a better understanding of your situation to ensure that you’re securing the right cover for your circumstances.
+Insurers will ask questions during the application process to get a better understanding of your situation to ensure you’re securing the right policy for your circumstances.

-When applying for life insurance with anxiety, you’ll have access to a range of policy types.
-The most common life insurance options include:
+When applying for life insurance with anxiety, there could be a variety of policy options available.

-• Level term life insurance - Provides cover for a set period and offers a fixed lump sum pay out if you pass away during the term.
+• Level term life insurance – provides cover for a set period and offers a fixed lump sum pay out if you pass away during this time.
 Ideal for helping to cover an interest-only mortgage and/or family living costs.
-You’ll need to provide medical information (including declaring an anxiety diagnosis) during the application
+You’ll need to provide medical information (including your anxiety diagnosis) during the application process.

-• Decreasing term life insurance - Provides cover for a set period and offers a lump sum pay out if you pass away during the term.
+• Decreasing term life insurance – provides cover for a set period and offers a lump sum pay out if you pass away during the term.
 The value of the lump sum will reduce throughout the policy term.
 For this reason, it’s ideal for helping to protect a repayment mortgage.
-You’ll need to provide medical information (including declaring an anxiety diagnosis) during the application
+You’ll need to provide medical information (including your anxiety diagnosis) during the application.

 How much life insurance do you need?